SiddharthaAnand/dblp-spider/README.md

 # dblp-spider

-A spider written using [scrapy](https://scrapy.org/) that crawls [dblp](http://dblp.uni-trier.de/) website to extract various data about the authors like his coauthor names, communities to which he belong, articles that he has published.
+A spider written using [scrapy](https://scrapy.org/) that crawls [dblp](http://dblp.uni-trier.de/) website to extract various data about the authors like his/her co-authors' names, communities to which he/she belongs to and articles that he/she has published.
 It is then used to build a co-authorship network graph.

 ### Example of a co-authorship network
 ```